Parents Guide to Getting Involved

 We place the safety and welfare of our children at the top of our priorities, so all adults who volunteer in school must have a DBS check.
 Volunteer DBS checks are free for schools to obtain.
 Checks take about 3 weeks to complete and volunteering can only start when this is completed.
 At present DBS are not transferable.
 So if you wish to become more involved please complete a DBS form, return to the school Administrator with appropriate ID and have a chat with members of staff, governors or other parents for more details of tasks.

 Knowing what children are doing in class

-The school holds three formal Parents’/ Open Evening each year and reports come out in the spring term.
-Topic over-views come out to parents regularly.
-We also run a variety of workshops and meeting over the year to look at particular areas in more detail.
+The school holds three formal Parents’/ Open Evening each year and reports come out in the summer term.
+Curriculum letters and maps come out to parents regularly.
+We also run a variety of workshops and meetings over the year to look at particular areas in more detail.
 In addition staff are available at the end of each day or at the end of a phone if you have any questions or queries.
 Please discuss any of these with staff and they will be pleased to help.

-The school’s Parent Forum meets half-termly to discuss anything raised by parents and as a representative body of parents to discuss any issues that the Headteacher might bring to the meeting.
-Each year group in the school is represented on the Forum and parents who attend meetings seek out new members when there is a vacancy.
+The school’s Parent Forum meets termly to discuss anything raised by parents and as a representative body of parents to discuss any issues that the Head of school might bring to the meeting.